-- Here are the best exercises to do if you sit down all-day
+Here are some more of the best exercises to do if you sit down all-day and we've also rounded up the best running shoes if you like to get outdoors to exercise.

 The best sitting exercises you can do from your desk